Hull

 This precaution is nothing more than for collisions.
 Place blue tape over the flange of the hull that would cover the bow prow.
 Prop the hull up so the bow is down.
 Prepare a small mix of resin in a cup.
 Using a throw away glue brush, lightly paint under the retainer and on top to moister seal the wood.
 Also paint the V of the keel seam for added protection.
 Pour a small mix of resin onto the top of the retainer and watch it flow into the nose.
 Peek in there for you do not need a lot...about a 1/4".

 The resin will solidify the bow for those collisions you promise will never happen.
 Concrete and rocks are popular while you are gloating over how well you did in the heat with your buddies.
 In time, you will hit something.
 "Take it to the bank, Vern."
 It will prevent water leaks afterwards at the lake and make repair easier.
-Hang the hull by the transom for 24 hours.
+Hang the hull by the transom from a nail for 24 hours.
 Remove the tape when you think the resin will not wick above the hull flange any more.
+If it does, sand it flush with the flange.

 Ballast Prep

 Place the ballast piece you have received into the keel.
 The contour of the keel is such that the ballast will resist sliding all the way down.
-Holding it with one hand while it resting on the top of the keel, gentle hold the sheer with your stomach and pull the other side toward you.
+Holding it with one hand while it resting on the top of the keel, gently hold the sheer with your stomach and pull the other side toward you.
 This will open the top of the keel so the ballast will slide to the bottom.
+Wiggle the ballast till it releases into the keel.

-The ballast has a fit in the keel much like slipping on loafers.
+The ballast has a fit in the keel much like slipping on old Sperry Topsiders.
 You can move it around a bit by lifting it with a flat blade screwdriver.
 You will see when it fits as it was meant to.
 When satisfied, mark the small line in the keel at the aft end of the ballast.

-Measure from the bow 25.5" to a point over the ballast, plum down to make a mark to drill a dimple.
+Measure from the bow 25.5" to a point over the ballast and plum down to make a mark to drill a dimple.
+The dimple should be the size of whatever you will use for the compression post.
 This will be under the systems board where the mast compression post will pass and be held in place by the dimple.

 Remove the ballast and store it in the wood packing it came in.
 If there is none, then build a stable box to hold the ballast when building the systems board.